EDUCATION DEPARTMENT

 Our second solution is to establish and manage our own school system, which will encompass:

-All of these institutions will utilize an African-centered, applied knowledge curricula, and will be funded through monthly membership contributions, per pupil funding allocations, and our Sovereign Development Fund.
+All of these institutions will utilize an African-centered, applied knowledge curricula, and will be funded through monthly membership contributions and per pupil funding allocations.

 THE PROBLEMS